 The main aim of this mail is to get your customers social.
 Invite them to join your brand on social media and open up their thoughts.

-Here’s how “The Container Store” focuses solely on turning their customers into social media fans with strong call-to-actions.
+Here’s how “The Container Store” focuses solely on turning their customers into social media fans with strong call-to-action.

-Incentive mails are used to attract more and more customers to increase sales by offering them freebies or discounts.
+Incentive emails are used to attract more and more customers to increase sales by offering them freebies or discounts.
 This means that even the modest incentives can prove insanely successful.

 Here’s an email template example from “Club Mango” that showcases a strong offer that results in pretty good click-through rates.

 Promote mails, as the name suggests, aims at promoting some of the best bought products that would attract customers into buying more.

 So the main goal of these types of mail is to bring in more sales rather than developing a relationship with your customers as being done in the above examples.

 Here’s an example of an attractive promotional mail from Aldo.
 It attractively promotes the best of the shows with an attractive design matching the overall brand.